 This series of payloads modifies the original query to order the results by different columns in the result set.
 The column in an

 ORDER BY clause can be specified by its index, so you don't need to know the names of any columns.
 When the specified column index exceeds the number of actual columns in the result set, the database returns an error, such as:

 The ORDER BY position number 3 is out of range of the number of items in the select list.

-The application might actually return the database error in its HTTP response, or it might return a generic error, or simply return no results.
-Provided you can detect some difference in the application's response, you can infer how many columns are being returned from the query.
+The application might actually return the database error in its HTTP response, but it may also issue a generic error response.
+In other cases, it may simply return no results at all.
+Either way, as long as you can detect some difference in the response, you can infer how many columns are being returned from the query.

 The second method involves submitting a series of